 Degrees and Certifications:

-Hello and welcome to my site.
-This is my 32nd year as a teacher in the Greenwood Lake School system.
+Hello and welcome to my PLTW site.
+This is my 34th year as a teacher in the Greenwood Lake school system.
 I have taught Kindergarten, First Grade, and Technology Education (K-8) for the district.
 I am now in my fifth year as a Project Lead the Way instructor for the district.
 This position allows me to teach STEM (Science, Technology, Engineering, Math) concepts to grades K-3 and fifth grade.

 Kindergarten Module Two: Structure and Function-The Human Body

 Students explore structure and function in the human body.
 They examine major structures within the body and investigate how the structure of each organ is related to its function.
 Once students gain an understanding of basic structure and function in the body, they take a deeper look at the functions of bone.
 Students assemble a skeleton and create a model X-ray of a hand.
 They act as scientists to perform an inquiry investigation to understand why fingers are made up of more than one bone.
 Finally, each student works through an engineering design process to design and build a cast to aid healing of a broken bone.